Bradshawrc93/weekly-product-digest-generator/CHECKLIST.md

 - [ ] **Jira Permissions**
   - Verify API token has access to all squad projects
   - Check issue visibility permissions
+  - Verify Team field is accessible and populated

 - [ ] **GitHub Permissions**
   - Verify token has access to all squad repositories